in28minutes/deploy-spring-boot-aws-eb/README.md

 ## Course Overview

-### Introduction
-Spring Boot is the No 1 Java Framework to develop REST API and Microservices.
-AWS (Amazon Web Services) is the No 1 Cloud Service Provider today.

-How about learning AWS by deploying Spring Applications to Cloud using Elastic Beanstalk?

 In this course, we deploy a variety of Spring Boot Applications to the Cloud:
 - REST APIs - Hello World and Todo - Jar
 - Todo Web Application War